-This must-have delight of a balm has an interesting history (see ‘story’ below!)… Originally made for a different purpose entirely, it is now my all-time favourite lip balm (a serious claim coming from a self-diagnosed lip-treat addict).
+This must-have delight of a balm has had a bumpy history (see ‘story’ below!)… Originally made for a different purpose entirely, and although it’s a very multi-purpose product, it has long been my all-time favourite lip balm (which is a serious claim coming from a self-diagnosed lip-balm addict).
 I use it morning and evening and love the gentle scent of spike lavender essential oil balanced by the medicinal, herbal counterpoints of rosemary and peppermint.
-Petroleum-free, it softens and soothes dry or attention-seeking lips like no other.
-It’s said that peppermint can help to pump up the lips.

 Uses & Directions: